ra1028/VueFlux/README.md

 ### Actions
 This is the proxy for functions of dispatching `Action`.

-Proxied functions can contain arbitrary asynchronous operations such as request to backend API.
+They can have arbitrary operations asynchronous such as request to backend API.

-The type of `Action` dispatched from `Actions` proxied functions is constrained by `State`.
+The type of `Action` dispatched from `Actions`' proxied functions is determined by `State`.

 ```swift
 enum CounterAction {